On many occasions people ask me; “does hypnotherapy work”?

 They doubt hypnotherapy will work for them; they doubt they have what it takes to make changes; they doubt themselves.

 “When you doubt your power, you give power to your doubt”.
 Honore de Balzac

 Thank goodness it is reasonably easy to answer such a question (research in recent years has helped to demystify and normalise hypnosis).

 My answer is something along these lines: “luckily for us, it has been proven that hypnosis and hypnotherapy does work.
 Just ask any top performing sports person or athlete.

 Sports people know that the power of the mind during hypnosis gives them the edge over competitors and improves their performance.

 “Don’t let your mind bully your body into believing it must carry the burden of its worries”.
 Astrid Alauda

-It is fascinating to read about sports hypnosis research, particularly noteworthy are these articles addressing hypnosis which were published during the early portion of 2002.
-Furthermore, here is hypnosis research about a group of gymnasts who perfected their performance, improved on some complex tricks and increased their flexibility.
+It is fascinating to read about sports hypnosis research, particularly noteworthy are a group of gymnasts who with hypnosis perfected their performance, improved on some complex tricks and increased their flexibility.

 Hypnosis has been used for many years in the training of athletes for the Olympics.
 It was reported that the Russian team had about 11 hypnotists on hand at the 1956 Melbourne Olympics.
 More recently, a Hypnotherapist helped an Olympian to win a Gold Medal at the 2012 London Olympics.